near-examples/coin-flip-examples/README.md

 This template comes in two parts.
 The frontend code and the smart contract.

+## There are several other branches with different completed contracts that you can use as reference:

+- `coin-flip-skeleton` contains the skeleton code for the coin flipping game
+- `coin-flip-finished` contains the finished code for the coin flipping game
+- `coin-flip-hub` contains the finished code for the hub contract.

+To test the fully working contract alongside the frontend, switch to the `coin-flip-finished` branch and follow the steps outlined in the [Quickstart](#quick-start) section.

 ### Frontend

 The core logic is found in the `App.js` file which contains the components rendered on the screen.
 Before the page is rendered, an init function is [run](https://github.com/near-examples/near-sdk-js-quickstart/blob/e78487030a59d5b7ca015dbbdbab228e542a307e/frontend/index.js#L9) which establishes a connection with NEAR.
 This logic is found in the `frontend/utils/utils.js` file.